-For item 5, this section applies only to students who require a transition plan (required at age 16, but can be completed prior to 16).
+For item 5, this section applies only to students who require a transition plan (IDEA guidelines required at age 16, but in PA should be completed beginning age 14).
 If the student needs a transition plan all components must be addressed.
 If the student does not need a transition plan, the NA column should be marked.